 Whitireia and WelTec are undertaking a joint change programme E Tū Ma Tātou – Our People.
 Our Challenges.
 Our Future. – to strengthen the provision of quality vocational education and training across the Wellington region and restore our financial position.

-This change programme has been underway for some time.
+This change programme has been underway since November 2018.
 It entails several initiatives:

 The following documents were prepared to support our efforts to engage with staff, students and stakeholders about the scope of E Tū Ma Tātou, including the proposal to merge.
 These documents are provided for transparency.